Ends on 7/31/2016

 To apply, please follow the instructions below.
 You may apply to more than one workshop genre (fiction, poetry, or creative nonfiction).
 Ultimately, though, if you are accepted into more than one workshop, you will have to choose a genre.

-For poetry submissions, upload 4-6 poems (in one document).
-For prose, include no more than 15 pages (double spaced) of a story, essay or novel; it is fine to include more than one piece (either complete or excerpts); again, please upload just one file per genre.
+For poetry submissions, upload 4-6 poems (in one document please).
+For prose, include no more than 15 pages (double spaced) of a story, essay or novel excerpt; it is fine to include more than one piece (either complete or excerpts); again, please upload just one file per genre.

 Please do not include your name anywhere on your writing sample itself.

-students with an interest in creative writing to apply for the 2015 conference scholarships.
+students interested in creative writing to apply for the 2016 conference scholarships.

-Scholars will be provided with shared accommodations in the Crescent Townhouses,
+Scholars will be provided with shared accommodations in the Townhouse Greens,

 meals for the duration of the conference, and placement in a writing workshop